PeterHuberSg/WpfControlTestbench/ReadMe.md

 - Does the parent or your control handle `Margin` ? `Padding` ?

 **Answers:**
 - Too little space: If your control renders outside the given space, it depends on clipping if that is shown or not.
 Too much space: Depends on alignment.
 If not stretched, parent (!) will place the content accordingly.
-If streched, child should use all available space.
+If stretched, child should use all available space.
 - When `Width` is set, your control is supposed to use exactly that space.
 If alignment is stretched, no stretching should happen, but the parent will center your control.
 - When `Width` is undefined, your control should figure out itself how much space it needs.
 - Changing `HorizontalAlignment` from `Left` to `Center` or `Right` does not matter for your control, the rendering is the same, but the parent will place it differently.
 Changing `HorizontalAlignment` from `Left` to `Stretch` will ask your control to render using all available size, not just the size it feels it should use.